fermions75/RateLimiter/README.md

 return func(*args, **kwargs)
 ```

+## Files

+- `main.py`: This is the main entry point of the application.
+It creates multiple threads and uses the `RateLimiter` class to ensure that the rate of requests does not exceed a specified limit.

+- `thread_safe.py`: This file contains the implementation of the `RateLimiter` class.
+The `RateLimiter` uses a token bucket algorithm to limit the rate of requests.
+It is thread-safe, meaning it can be used by multiple threads at the same time without causing race conditions.

 ## Contributing

 Contributions are welcome.
 Please open a pull request with your changes.